José Luis Bermúdez

 Ph.D., Philosophy, Cambridge University (King’s College), 1992

 The third edition of his widely used textbook Cognitive Science: An Introduction to the Science of the Mind was published by Cambridge University Press in December 2019.
 It has been adopted for courses offered by departments of cognitive science, philosophy, psychology, and computer science in universities in (at least) 12 different countries.
+The fourth edition is currently in preparation.
 He published Philosophy of Psychology: A Contemporary Introduction with Routledge in 2005.
 He is the founding editor of the New Problems in Philosophy book series, published by Routledge.

-Pursuing a longstanding interest in the history of philosophy, He is currently co-directing a project on the theme ‘Reconsidering the Sources of the Self in the Ancient, Medieval, and Early Modern Periods’ with Dr. Catherine Conybeare of Bryn Mawr College.
-This project is supported by a Collaborative Research Grant from the National Endowment for the Humanities.
+Pursuing a longstanding interest in the history of philosophy, He co-directed a project on the theme ‘Reconsidering the Sources of the Self in the Ancient, Medieval, and Early Modern Periods’ with Dr. Catherine Conybeare of Bryn Mawr College.
+This project was supported by a Collaborative Research Grant from the National Endowment for the Humanities.
+He is currently writing a book on Aristotle’s De Anima for the Oxford Guidebooks in Philosophy series.

 - Philosophy of Mind